paulasdev/BrickLib/README.md

 ## Deployment

-The site was deployed via Heroku, and the live link can be found here - [The BrickLib]()
+The site was deployed via Heroku, and the live link can be found here - [BrickLib](https://bricklib.herokuapp.com/)

 ### Project Deployment